antronerds/r2-training-courses/docs/Finding_structural_variants.md

 <br>

 ---------
+The effect of the

-* To further corroborate this we can go to the Circos plots panel again.
-Go back to the Graduate Training Course datascope overview panel and click the **circos archive** tile again.
+To further corroborate this we can go to the Circos plots panel again.
+* Go back to the **Graduate Training Course datascope** overview panel and click the **circos archive** tile again.
-* Locate the N724 tumor sample and click on the image.
+* Locate the N724TL tumor sample and **click on the image**.
 * Open the **Gene Expression list** tab
-* This can be further explored by clicking on the probeset link (left column in the list) and on the Detailed link.
+* This can be further explored by **clicking on the probeset link** (left column in the list) and on the Detailed link.

 ---------
   ![](_static/images/R2d2_logo.png)**How is the expression of the TERT gene affected?**